 Altitude Sickness in Cusco

 The altitude in Cusco can hit you hard.
-Cusco sits at an elevation of 3,399 m (11,152 ft) above sea-level, and visitors who arrive straight to Cusco from lower altitudes often suffer with altitude sickness.
+Cusco sits at an elevation of 3,399 m (11,152 ft) above sea-level, and backpackers who arrive straight to Cusco from lower altitudes often suffer from altitude sickness.
 For the first couple of days in Cusco take it easy and don’t over-exert yourself.
 Even climbing a flight of stairs can be a challenge when you first arrive!
 This is a good time to explore the city of Cusco, take a city tour or visit a couple of the archaeological sites which don’t require any hiking.
 If you have a headache, take paracetamol to ease it, keep hydrated and avoid alcohol and smoking.
 Chewing coca leaves or drinking coca tea will also relieve symptoms.
 If you suffer from any more serious symptoms like vomiting and disorientation, seek medical attention immediately.

 READ MORE: How to Cope with the Altitude in Cusco Peru

-What to do in Cusco
+What to do in Cusco for Backpackers

 When you first arrive in Cusco, plan to spend a couple of days taking it easy to acclimatise to the altitude.
 These are some relatively low impact things to do in Cusco, so you can adjust gradually before attempting anything more strenuous!